 The FBI said he went to Pakistan as well, but the family attorneys denied that.

-was born and raised in Pakistan and moved to Saudi Arabia around the age of 18 or 20, Abuershaid said.
+Malik, 29, was born and raised in Pakistan and moved to Saudi Arabia around age 20, the attorney said.

 She came to the United States on a fiancée visa and became a legal permanent resident.